“That was pretty interesting” is high praise indeed, when it comes from my 17-year-old son after a visit to a museum.

 - Jan’s father works for the resistance and he and his family help many resistance fighters.
 When the Germans capture his father, Jan and his family spend the rest of the war in hiding.

 - Nelly’s parents are admirers of Hitler and active members of the NSB, the Dutch Nazi party, while Nelly is a member of Hitler Youth.
 Their neighbors see them as traitors, and her father becomes mayor under Nazi rule.
-After the war, they are imprisoned by the new Dutch government.
+After the war, the new Dutch government imprisons them.

 - The story of Henk and his family illustrates the Dutch people who were caught in the middle: they didn’t collaborate and they didn’t resist.
 His best friend, a Jew, has to leave.
 Their radio is confiscated to stop them listening to Radio Orange (Dutch radio broadcasting from the UK) or the BBC.
 As the war nears its end, food supplies are low, and Henk goes hungry.

 All of these four representative children survive the war.
 I assume this was a conscious decision on the part of the designers of the exhibit: the parents can decide for themselves how much they want to deal with the topic of death.

 By personalizing their stories, the Verzetsmuseum Junior avoids a simple black and white, good guys vs. bad guys approach.
 Instead, it introduces children to the ethical judgments citizens of the Netherlands had to make about collaboration, resistance and survival.
 Everyday items illustrate what each child’s life was like through reconstructions of their homes that children can explore.